 By Greg Illes

-Enter the Add-a-Drawer (Camping World and other retailers), an excellent solution to small-item organization.
+Enter the Add-a-Drawer (Camping World and other retailers, or on Amazon), an excellent solution to small-item organization.
 These little drawers mount simply and easily to the underside of a typical dinette table.
 On a normal-sized table, there’s room for two drawers.
 They take up only about two inches of vertical space, so unless you are really long-legged they won’t impact your knee room.

 Installation requires only basic handyman skills.
 The drawers have side rails which must be screwed to the dinette underside, and you’ll want to be careful not to drive the screw holes through the top of the table.
 It’s best to use a drill stop, or at least a piece of tape, to make sure you don’t go too far.